devecchijr/iris-mongodb/README.md

 You can check the implementation [here](test.cls)

-ps: Is compatible with IRIS versions that supports embedded python.
+ps: It's compatible with IRIS versions that supports embedded python.